In this week's episode of the Tes magazine debrief podcast, we discuss:

 - The complex causes of distractions in classrooms – and how to stop them

 - How to cast your nativity play more fairly

-- A new Christmas initiative connecting classrooms to care homes
+- The launch of a Tes Christmas initiative connecting classrooms to care homes

 - The self-diagnosis crisis hitting schools

 - Why smiling – even fake smiling – is so important in teaching, and what face masks do to disrupt that

 - How Covid-19 restrictions are hitting the social fabric of colleges

 - A huge forgotten research project from the 1970s proved the value of Direct Instruction – or did it?

 - How we can use our fists to teach pupils to regulate their anger